-Switzerland is located in the heart of Europe.
-It includes German, French, Italian and Rhaeto-Romanic language and culture areas.
-The country is divided into 26 cantons and has a total of four official languages: German, French, Italian and Rhaeto-Romanic.
+Switzerland comprises German, French, Italian and Rhaeto-Romanic language and cultural areas.
+The country is divided into 26 cantons and has a total of four official languages: German, French, Italian and Romansh.
+Its rich history and culture is reflected in its many museums, castles and historical sites.

 Our excursion tips in Switzerland